-But in a few moments, Andy discards the toy and begins unwrapping the rest of his presents, extracting each box from under the tree, one by one—some long, some tall, some heavy, some light.
-Each box reveals a new toy.
-Each shred of green-and-red wrapping paper, a flash of happiness.
+A few minutes later, Andy discards the toy and begins unwrapping the rest of his presents, extracting each box from under the tree, one by one—some long, some tall, some heavy, some light.
+Each box reveals a new toy; each shred of wrapping paper, a flash of happiness.

-This sounds childish, but don’t we do the same thing?
-Don’t we often look at the things around us and wish we had more?
-Don’t we covet that new car, those new clothes, that new iPhone?
+Sounds childish, but we do the same thing: we look at things around us and want more.
+We covet the neighbor’s new car, the co-worker’s new clothes, the friend’s new iPhone.